Sol Metzger: Football player

-As a freshman.
-Metzger made the freshman football team.
+Metzger began his college career as a member of the freshman football team.
 He lettered three years at end and quarterback on the varsity team.
 His first varsity year was played under College Football Hall of Fame coach George Washington Woodruff and last two under Carl S. Williams.

 In 1901, Metzger first season for the Quakers, he played as a backup.
 The team started strong by winning their first seven games, but were weakened in part to injuries accumulated during the earlier games.
 The Quakers lost five out the last eight to finish the season 10–5.
 The five losses were the most under Woodruff.
 In addition to the tough season the team had to deal with an undergraduate and dental student revolt upset about the coaching of the team.
 This led to Head Coach George W. Woodruff to resign as coach.
 After Woodruff resignation was accepted, the members of the football team sent a letter to the Football Committee unanimously requesting that Woodruff be reinstated as coach.
 The letter was ignored.

 In 1902, Carl Sheldon Williams succeeded George W. Woodruff as coached and the Quakers improved to 9–4.
 The following year Metzger was named captain and led Penn to a 9–3 mark.
 During his playing career he was best known for playing right end on Defense where he was known for his tackling and stopping the opposition’s runs around end.